daniezl/Hilltoppers-Chrome/README.md

 ### 1️⃣ Download the dist.zip file

-Get the ZIP file I sent you (it’s the built version of the extension).
+Get the ZIP file in the release (on the right of this page)

 Unzip it — you’ll get a folder named dist.